markgene/hugo-user-page/content/home/about.md

 # Biography

-Mark Chen is an experienced bioinformatics scientist with a demonstrated history of working in the pharmaceutical company and hospital & health care industry.
-He is a strong research professional with a Ph.D. focused in Bioinformatics from Chinese Academy of Sciences (CAS) and postdoctoral training from Salk Institute, UC San Diego, and Genentech.
-He is currently working for St Jude Children's Research Hospital.
+I am a bioinformatics scientist with a demonstrated history of working in the pharmaceutical company and hospital & health care industry.
+I am a research professional with a Ph.D. focused in Bioinformatics from Chinese Academy of Sciences (CAS) and postdoctoral training from Salk Institute, UC San Diego, and Genentech.
+I am currently working for St Jude Children's Research Hospital.